temporalinterference/temporalinterference.github.io/content/cards/safety/modal.md

 # Ensuring Safety in TI Stimulation

-Two key questions have been addressed in recent studies
+Two key questions have been addressed in recent studies:
 - What are the fundamental safety boundaries for temporal interference (TI) stimulation?
 - How can patient safety be ensured for those with implanted medical devices?